 The Capital One® QuicksilverOne® Cash Rewards Credit Card gives you 1.5% cash back on every purchase.
 The only big thing to take into consideration is an annual fee of $39.

 While many cash-back cards restrict how and when you can redeem cash back, the Capital One® QuicksilverOne® Cash Rewards Credit Card allows cardholders to redeem in any amount at any time.
 You can even set up auto-redemption, where cashback is automatically applied as a statement credit when it reaches a certain threshold ($25, $50, $100, or $200).

 Lastly, let’s look at a low or no credit score.
 Typically, these are the credit cards I would recommend if you either have no credit score at all or have a bad score you want to rebuild.

-If this is your very first credit card as new graduates without any prior credit, then these credit cards would be the best option to start with.
+If this is your very first credit card as a new graduate without any prior credit, then these credit cards would be the best option to start with.
 Let’s check these out.

 1. Discover it® Secured

 The Discover it Secured card is the first on the list as it’s probably one of the best Secured Cards out there if you’re trying to build your credit.
 The Discover it Secured card allows you to establish your credit line with a slightly smaller than average deposit.
 The Discover it Secured card lets you start an account with as little as $200.

 The card offers 2% cash back at gas stations and restaurants (up to $1,000 in purchases per quarter) and 1% cash back on all other purchases.
 It also matches all your cashback in the first year of owning the card.
 Definitely a good starter card.

 The Credit One Bank® Visa® Credit Card is a bit unique with credit-building cards.
 In most cases, credit-building cards require a security deposit of at least $300 and only match your initial credit limit to what you contribute.
 But with the Credit One Bank Visa, you don’t have to make a deposit and will receive a minimum credit limit of $300.